pxr687/df_in_browser/README.md

 show_px_plot(fig, name='Plotly 3D Scatterplot') # name is optional
 ```
 This code will give you output of the following form, in your default browser.
-E.g. each dataframe or plot that you have selected will show in separate tabs
+Each dataframe or plot that you have selected will show in separate tabs
 in your default browser.
-(They will appear in the order in which you ran the
+The dataframes and plots will appear in the order in which you ran the commands:
-commands):

 ![alt_text](example_tab1.png)